The Hottest 10 Faux Dreads Hairstyles and How To Get Them At Home

-Final faux dreadlocks style.
+Final faux dreads style.

 There you have it!
 We love how Mini Marley made this tutorial super easy.
-Have fun with the look: You can buy any color hair you want to make the style more interesting too!
+Have fun with the look: You can buy any color of hair you want to make the style more interesting too!
 If you ever need to retwist any sections, use Emerge Style Goals Gel to help you lock hair in place.